 One informative and easily measurable source of functional information is gene expression.
 Surveying gene expression profiles in different contexts, such as throughout tissue development or within different genetic backgrounds, helps establish how a gene’s expression is linked to its biological function, including variation in phenotype.
 Comparing the similarity of two gene’s expression profiles, or co-expression, quantifies the joint response of the genes to various biological contexts, and highly similar expression profiles can indicate shared regulation and function (Eisen et al. 1998).
 Analysis of co-expression or co-expression networks have been used successfully for identifying functionally related genes, including in several crop species (R.J.
 Schaefer et al. 2014; Mochida et al. 2011; Obayashi et al. 2014; Sarkar, Kim, and Grover 2014; Zheng and Zhao 2013; Ozaki et al. 2010; Ruth Swanson-Wagner et al. 2012).

 Because co-expression provides a global measure of functional relation, it can serve as a powerful means for interpreting GWAS candidate loci.
 Specifically, we expect that variation in several different genes contributing to the same biological process would be associated with a given phenotype (Wolfe, Kohane, and Butte 2005).
 Thus, if genetic variation driving the phenotype captured by GWAS is encoded by co-regulated genes, these data sets will non-randomly overlap.
-Systematic integration of candidate loci identified by GWAS with co-expression interactions provides an opportunity to prioritize candidate genes linked to GWAS SNPs based on putative functional information captured by a gene co-expression network.
+Systematic integration of candidate loci identified by GWAS with co-expression interactions provides an opportunity to prioritize candidate genes linked to GWAS SNPs based on putative functional information (captured by a gene co-expression network).
 Though not all functional relationships are captured using co-expression(Ritchie et al. 2015), these data still provide a highly informative, and sometimes only, set of clues about genes that have otherwise not been studied.
 This principle has been used successfully with other types of networks, for example protein-protein interactions (M. Li et al. 2008), and co-expression has been used as a basis for understanding GWAS in mouse and human (Calabrese et al. 2017; Bunyavanich et al. 2014; Taşan et al. 2014).

 We developed a freely available, open source computational framework called Camoco (Co-Analysis of molecular components), designed specifically for integrating GWAS candidate lists with gene co-expression networks to prioritize individual candidate genes.
 Camoco takes as input a list of candidate SNPs and corresponding association statistics derived from a typical GWAS study and identifies a ranked list of high confidence candidate genes that are embedded in densely connected functional modules where multiple members of those modules are associated with the phenotype of interest.